cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 For example consider the following **problem**: we are given a tree, each leaf has a number assigned (same number can appear multiple times on different leaves).
-We want to compute for every node of the tree the number of different numbers in the subtree.
+We want to compute the number of different numbers in the subtree for every node of the tree.

 Applying to this task the same idea it is possible to obtain this solution: we can implement a [DFS](./graph/depth-first-search.md), which will return a pointer to a set of integers - the list of numbers in that subtree.
-Then to get the answer for the current node (unless of course it is a leaf), we call DFS for all children of that node, and merge all received sets together.
+Then to get the answer for the current node (unless of course it is a leaf), we call DFS for all children of that node, and merge all the received sets together.
 The amount of the resulting set will be the answer for the current node.
-To efficiently combine multiple sets we just apply the above-described recipe: we merge the sets by simply adding the smaller ones to the largest.
+To efficiently combine multiple sets we just apply the above-described recipe: we merge the sets by simply adding smaller ones to larger.
 In the end we get a $O(n \log^2 n)$ solution, because one number will only added to a set at most $O(\log n)$ times.

 ### Storing the DSU by maintaining a clear tree structure / Online bridge finding in $O(\alpha(n))$ on average